Display to header level

 No formal agreement is needed to establish a license; a simple letter from the owner to the licensee will suffice.
 Not putting the license in writing is risky, because an encroacher might claim that the owner provided the encroacher with an oral lease—a permission not immediately revocable—rather than a license, which is revocable at any time.
 In Pennsylvania, a successful claim of oral lease may result in the unwanted use continuing for up to three years.
 Also, without evidence that the owner has exercised control, there is still risk of a claim of adverse possession.

-The Model Permission for Encroachment is a license agreement.
+WeConservePA’s Model Permission for Encroachment is a license agreement.
 It allows an encroachment to continue until the owner withdraws permission.
-The model document also features owner protections from claims pertaining to injury or property damage, a requirement that the encroacher comply with the law, and the termination of any rights the encroacher may have to claim adverse possession.[II]
+The model document also features:

 The following characteristics of a license are the interpretation that Pennsylvania law will provide unless the parties provide otherwise in their documentation:

-If the owner is willing to give the encroacher permission to use the land for a specified minimum period of time (and particularly if the encroacher will compensate the owner for this permission), they are looking at entering a lease (rather than license) relationship.
-The encroacher becomes a tenant.
+If the owner is willing to give the encroacher permission to use the land for a specified minimum period of time and particularly if the encroacher will compensate the owner for this permission, they are looking at entering a lease (rather than license) relationship.
+With a lease, the encroacher becomes a tenant.

 A writing signed by both parties is highly desirable to establish, at the very least, the area being leased, the length of the lease, and the compensation to be paid to the owner.
 Consider including other items typically addressed in lease forms such as responsibility for the condition of the leased premises and the safety of persons and property.
-A prohibition on the tenant being able to assign the lease to another party without the owner’s consent and a right for the owner to terminate the lease if the tenant defaults are also important to include because, as outlined below, the owner may not want to rely on the interpretation provided by the law.
+A prohibition on the tenant being able to assign the lease to another party without the owner’s consent and a right for the owner to terminate the lease if the tenant defaults are also important to include because, as outlined below, in the absence of such specificity, the law by default will favor the tenant in these matters.

 The following characteristics of a lease are the interpretation that Pennsylvania law will provide unless the parties provide otherwise in their documentation: